 Disturbance in egg-laying time

 Climate change has accelerated the egg-laying process of birds.
 For example, birds are laying eggs 6.6 days sooner per decade on average.
 Tree Swallows in North America are nesting up to 9 days sooner than they were 30 years ago.
 It has been associated with the rising average spring temperatures.

 On the other hand, the breeding date of Common Murre has been extended by 24 days per decade in North America.

 A significant change in migration times

 Birds are beginning to migrate early in the spring.
-The researcher examined 63 years of data to find insights about the 96 species of bird migrants in Canada.
+The researcher examined 63 years of data to find insights into the 96 species of bird migrants in Canada.
 They discovered that 27 species have drastically changed their arrival dates at their usual spots.
-In addition, most of the bird species arriver earlier than expected, primarily due to warmer temperatures during the spring season.
+In addition, most of the bird species arrive earlier than expected, primarily due to warmer temperatures during the spring season.

 A variation in bird’s environment and their behavior

 You may not know, but the life cycle and behavior of a bird are influenced by environmental cues.
 A prime example of this is the change of a season.
 Problems start to emerge when birds can’t modify their behavior as fast as the changes in their environment.
 For example, a change in breeding time and prey availability.